JJ/santa-markdown/letter.md

 brand-new [`Wikidata::API`](https://github.com/JJ/p6-Wikidata-API)
 module.
 This module just sends stuff to the Wikidata API and returns it as an object.
 Believe it or not, that is what the SPARQL query
-does: inserts the iten name into the query, makes the query, and returns true if the number of returned elements is not zero. *Productness* at your fingertips!
+does: inserts the item name into the query, makes the query, and returns true if the number of returned elements is not zero. *Productness* at your fingertips!
 In a few lines of code!
 Now he could just chain all the stuff together and obtain from a letter